maciejjo/beaglebone-pru-dma/README.md

 To work properly, PRU remoteproc must be enabled in device tree.

+## Implementation overview

+Implementation of the project is split in two main parts, kernel module and PRU firmware.
+For PRU management, remoteproc framework is employed, and for communication (to pass configuration data for DMA transfers) remote processor messaging framework (rpmsg) is utilized.

+Following scenario is implemented:

+ - Driver performs buffer allocation (using kzalloc call) to obtain contiguous buffer in memory,
+ - Buffer is then mapped using dma_map_single call to ensure the address is in DMA able region and caching is turned off for the buffer,
+ - Transfer descriptor (struct edma_tx_desc) is created, which contains buffer address and size, and EDMA channel parameters,
+ - The descriptor is then passed to PRU using rpmsg,
+ - PRU configures EDMA based on the transfer descriptor and schedules the transfer by writing to EDMA registers,
+ - PRU polls periodically for the transfer completion event,
+ - once the transfer is complete, driver is interrupted via rpmsg.

 ## Project structure

 wip - (work in progress) contains isolated examples created to test specific